metalman3797/Cura-Dremel-Printer-Plugin/README.md

 To uninstall the Dremel printer files, open the Extensions menu->Dremel3D20 Printer Plugin->preferences and uncheck the box next to "Dremel 3D Printer File Installed?".

 To uninstall the plugin itself, navigate to Cura's Toolbox menu, select "Browse Packages" then click the installed button.
 Then

-**Note:**  These directories are subject to change at Ultimaker's discretion.
-The latest information on these directories can be found on [this page](https://github.com/Ultimaker/Cura/wiki/Cura-Preferences-and-Settings-Locations)

 ---
 # Using the Plugin